freenoth/django-rollback/README.md

 # Django auto rollback
-This package allow to easily manage apps migrations based on GIT repository (it use commits to store apps state).
+This package allow to easy manage apps migrations based on GIT repository (it use commits to save apps state).
-So you can easily return to any previous state that is stored in DB by one command.
+So you can return to any previous state that is saved in DB by one command.

 ## Version
-This is the first release of package.
-Current version is `0.1.1`
+Current version is `0.2.0`

 It works with:
 - django == 1.11